Find and close gaps in Live Paint groups

 In the Gap Options dialog box, specify any of the following:

-• Gap Detection: When selected, Illustrator recognizes gaps in Live Paint paths and prevents paint from flowing through them.
+• Gap Detection: Identifies gaps in the selected Live Paint group's paths and prevents paint from flowing through them.

-• Paint stops at: Sets the size of the gap that paint can’t flow through.
-Custom Gaps lets you specify a custom Paint stops at gap size.
+• Paint stops at: Sets the size of the gap that paint can't flow through.
+Custom Gaps lets you specify a custom gap size.

-• Gap Preview Color: Sets the color for previewing gaps in Live Paint groups.
-You can select a color from the dropdown menu or select the color from the swatch next to the Gap Preview Color to specify a custom color.
+• Gap Preview Color: Sets the color used to preview gaps in Live Paint groups.
+You can select a color from the dropdown menu or select the swatch next to the Gap Preview Color dropdown menu to specify a custom color.

-• Close gaps with paths: When selected, it inserts unpainted paths into your Live Paint group to close gaps rather than simply preventing paint from flowing through them.
-Since these paths are unpainted, it may appear that gaps are still there even though they have been closed.
+• Close gaps with paths: Inserts unpainted paths into the selected Live Paint group to close gaps rather than simply preventing paint from flowing through them.
+Since these paths are unpainted, it may appear that gaps remain even though they have been closed.
+Close gaps with paths becomes inactive if the selected Live Paint group has no gaps.

-• Preview: Displays currently detected gaps in Live Paint groups as colored lines, based on the preview color you selected.
+• Preview: Gives a preview of the gaps detected in the selected Live Paint group as colored lines, based on the preview color you selected.

 Note

-Enabling Gap Detection may slow down Illustrator when working on large, complex Live Paint groups.
-In this case, you can select Close gaps with paths to help speed Illustrator up again.
+Turning on Gap Detection may slow down Adobe Illustrator when working on large, complex Live Paint groups.
+In this case, you can select Close gaps with paths to help speed up Illustrator again.